kaiserpelagic/restrecord-example/README.md

 ## Setup and Configuration

-Configure the api endpoint in Boot.scala.
+Configure the api endpoint in Boot.scala by setting the url var in RestWebSerice.
 Here we are using Twitter's search api.
-This can be override later on if you a spefic Record to hit a different endpoint.
-If no url is specified the default is "localhost".
+This can be overriden later on if you need a spefic Record to hit a different endpoint.
+The default is "localhost".

 ```scala
 object Boot.scala {